cloudfoundry/cf-smoke-tests/README.md

 Smoke tests are a suite of basic core functionality tests for Cloud Foundry.
 They are suitable as an initial test against a new or updated deployment to reveal fundamental problems with the system.
-They are also safe to run periodically against a production environment as they place minimal load on a system and can be configured to require access only by a regular user.
-In particular, Cloud Foundry operators can use these tests as a monitoring tool against their running deployment.

 They are not intended to test more sophisticated functionality of Cloud Foundry or to test administrator operations.
 The [CF Acceptance